Keelakkanavai

-Keezhakkanavai or Keelakkanavai is a small village in Perambalur district, Tamil Nadu (Tamil: தமிழ்நாடு pronunciation (help·info), English: "Country of the Tamils"), India.
+Keezhakkanavai or Keelakkanavai is a small village in Perambalur district, Tamil Nadu, India.
 It is situated between Perambalur and Chettikulam, around 10 km from Perambalur.

 Economy and services

 Agriculture is the most important economic activity.
 As no river passes by the village, people store rainwater in lakes and ponds, which is helpful during the summer.
 People use well water for irrigation and drinking.

 It has one Post office which serves three villages (Renganathapuram, Tambiranpatti and keelakkanavai) nearby and few provisional stores to fulfil the peoples daily needs.
 Also there is Part time Fair price shop (Civil supply) operating from 4 September 2010.

 Temples

 The most famous temple is called Mariyamman Temple.
 There are also many temples in and around Keezhakkanavai.
 Sirvachur Madhura kali amman temple and Chettikulam Murugan temple are very popular.
 There is some yearly festival like Amman Thiruvizha, Deewali and pongal are celebrated.

 Schools and colleges

 As of June 2011, construction was expected to begin on a Central Government Polytechnic College.

 Numerous colleges and schools are being built in and around the village.
 There are Government schools and Matriculation schools in and around Keezhakkanavai.
 Dhanalakshmi Srinivan Engg. college is nearby in the village Aranarai(Perambalur), which is 5 km from Keezhakkanavai.
 Sri Ramakrishna Matriculation school at Perambalur which is about 8 km from Keezhakkanavai.